mikechau/react-primer-draft/README.md

 ## Authors Note

 This primer makes use of several libraries, but it is by *__no__* means a "_React the right way_", or anything like that.
-It's just introduction to how I am building my own `React` applications.
-The goal of this primer to help developers interested in `React`, get familiar and dive right in.
+It's just a introduction to how I am building my own `React` applications.
+The goal of this primer to help developers get familiar with `React` and dive right in.
 Maybe you will come up with approaches that work with better for you and I hope that you share them with the community!
 Or if you're already well versed, help improve this document so others in the community can benefit.
+Sharing is caring!

 This guide is dedicated to the engineers at `Jellyvision`, we are [hiring](http://www.jellyvision.com/jobs/) so check us out. :D